 Alabama FC is the only "full service" soccer organization in Alabama.
-With programming for ages 3-19.
-Women's Premier Soccer League (WPSL) is available for girls ages 18-24.
-BUSA is the only Club that provides opportunities for soccer players to compete nationally, regionally, statewide and in our local neighborhoods.
-BUSA is proud to serve the greater Birmingham area and its members with the most successful and experienced coaches and staff in Alabama.
+With programming for ages 3-19 at a recreational level to professional with our partnership with Legion FC.
+USL-2 and USL-W Leagues are available for boys & girls ages 18& above.
+BUSA/AFC is the only Club that provides opportunities for soccer players to compete nationally, regionally, statewide and in our local neighborhoods.
+We are proud to serve the greater Birmingham area and its members with the most successful and experienced coaches and staff in Alabama.

-BUSA is recognized by Nike as one of the nation's elite soccer programs, joining an exclusive group of prominent clubs, by being designated as a Nike Premier Club.
-BUSA is also one of the first 46 clubs to be licensed by US Club Soccer as a Players First club.
+BUSA/AFC is recognized by Nike as one of the nation's elite soccer programs, joining an exclusive group of prominent clubs, by being designated as a Nike Premier Club.
+BUSA/AFC is also one of the first 46 clubs to be licensed by US Club Soccer as a Players First club.